China has a history of over 5,000 years. This history can be confusing, especially when looking at the many people who make up present-day China.

-China categorizes both of them as Ethnic minorities within China but technically speaking, Han Chinese is not a minority.
+China categorizes both as Ethnic minorities within China but technically speaking, Han Chinese is not a minority.
 It is the majority in China.
 Most Chinese people are Han Chinese.

-At one time, the differences between the Han and Manchu people were more pronounced.
-They would have seen themselves as two very distinct groups of people with very different cultures and languages.
+The differences between the Han and Manchu people were more pronounced at one time.
+They would have seen themselves as two distinct groups of people with very different cultures and languages.

-But over the years, the line has been blurred, and a lot of this has to do with the language.
-United Nations Cultural Organization or UNESCO has rated Manchu as one language at imminent threat of complete extinction.
+But over the years, the line has been blurred, and much of this has to do with the language.
+United Nations Cultural Organization or UNESCO has rated Manchu as one language at imminent threat of extinction.
 Very few Manchu people in China can even speak Manchuarian anymore.

-The extinctions of the Manchu language happened very quickly after the fall of the Qing Dynasty in 1911.
-Manchu was once the official language for the Qing dynasty as it was spoken at the Chinese royal court and in the government.
+The extinction of the Manchu language happened very quickly after the fall of the Qing Dynasty in 1911.
+Manchu was once the official language of the Qing dynasty, as it was spoken at the Chinese royal court and in the government.